TRAFFIC ALERT: York Bar closed to traffic following RTC

-One of York’s major roads is closed to traffic this afternoon, while emergency services deal with an incident involving a cyclist.
+One of York’s major roads has reopened, after being closed this afternoon while emergency services dealt with an incident involving a cyclist.

 Walmgate just inside Walmgate Bar was sealed off by police tape and two rows of police vehicles following the incident, at 2.20pm.